An air force base controlled by Asran pro-monarchy forces, housing Asran's foreign legion.

 Consummate Professional: For a soldier of fortune, Mickey has a strong professional code.
 In the manga, he is loyal to his fellow pilots and politely turns down Rishar's offer to join the anti-government forces.

 The Cynic: He's very cynical about war and peace in the manga.
 In a conversation with Shin, he explains that Switzerland, a militarily neutral country, was at one time a source of mercenary troops.
-In a conversation with Rishar, he claimed that wars are rarely started for specific reasons, and that everyone just blames fate in the end.
+In a conversation with Rishar, he claims that leaders attribute wars to fate because they are unable to articulate real reasons for starting wars.

 Forceful Kiss: Used for comedic effect in manga that did not make it stateside.
 McCoy secures a new F-14 Tomcat for Mickey after his previous F-14 was shot down.
 Mickey is so overjoyed that he grabs McCoy and tries to kiss him.
 McCoy is not amused.